BRIEF-Bonnell Aluminum updated statement on accident at Newnan, Georgia plant

 * Bonnell Aluminum updated statement on accident at Newnan, Georgia plant

-* At approximately 9:15 a.m.
-On Wednesday, June 29, there was an explosion in casting area at Bonnell Aluminum plant in Newnan, Georgia
+* Bonnell Aluminum - At approximately 9:15 a.m. on Wednesday, June 29, there was an explosion in casting area at Bonnell Aluminum plant in Newnan, Georgia

+* Bonnell Aluminum says explosion took place in a casting area that is separated from rest of manufacturing plant

 * Bonnell has made determination that casting area will remain shut down until investigation is complete